Xolof/wordpress-10000/README.md

 Run `docker ps` to see what port Wordpress is up on.
 You may have to use incognito mode when viewing the site in the browser.

-Login to the admin interface and update Wordpress to the latest version.
+Login to the admin interface on `<url>/wp-admin` and update Wordpress to the latest version.

 username: user

 password: RO#6rM72?

+The favicon may have to be changed in Appearance >> Customize >> Site Identity

+Click "Change image".

+Then add `cropped-favicon_7cb0aa1d18.png`
+from the directory `uploads/2021/04/` in this repository.

+Click "Publish".

 ## Deploying on a domain